eonist/GitSync/README.md

 ## Progress:

 **2017-02-21**
-Connect the GitSync algorithm to the app
+- Connect the GitSync algorithm to the app
+- Commit title and desc are now escaped

 ## GUI mock-ups: